The First Shifting Grains

 Just a few more metres, he thought.

-Baki ignored the throbbing glow on his shoulder that he knew was going to explode at any moment.
+Baki ignored the throbbing glow on his shoulder.

 Baki snapped head towards the sound and his legs almost faltered in disbelief as he caught sight of who was running alongside him.

-"Give me the body!" the boy rasped out.
+"Give me the body!" the clone rasped out.

 The corpse began to glow with new intensity and the cloth began to tear and rip as the supernova underneath readied itself for the final eruption.
 Baki's fingers that were holding the corpse blistered and seared.